 On Frenchmen Street, in the Faubourg Marigny neighborhood, the music scene is thriving and the audiences are here in force.
 On a Friday night we’re shoulder to shoulder with a crowd of laughing, jubilant locals—everyone from college students to likkered-up Grandmothers—at The Spotted Cat.
 The atmosphere is less that of a music club and more like a revival meeting.
 People in the audience are cheerfully disrespecting each other’s personal space, like a litter of puppies rolling around in a basket.
 When I turn to order a beer from the bartender, a middle-age woman hears something in my voice and asks, “Are you not from around here?”

 First of all, the very fact that this question was asked of me is indication that I’m out of the thick of the tourist areas.
 You would never be asked such a question on, say, Bourbon Street, where it is assumed that everyone in sight is from somewhere else.
 But there was more in her question.
-When I told her I was down to visit with a friend, she became serious, and said with genuine feeling, “Thank you for visiting.”
-With what I hoped was equal gravity, I thanked her back.
+When I tell her I am down to visit with a friend, she becomes serious, and says with genuine feeling, “Thank you for visiting”, as if I had made a pilgrimage to the hospital bed of a recovering loved one.
+With what I hope is equal gravity, I thank her back.

 A terrible thing happened to New Orleans.
 It’s true.
 And it cannot be undone.
 Yet the old city endures.
 The spirit of New Orleans will not be denied.
 I wonder if that indomitability has perhaps infected my dear friend.
 I hope that it has.
 He and I sit in the cool, lush courtyards with our cups of coffee and talk through his troubles and I know that I don’t have an answer to offer.
 I cannot fix the terrible thing that has happened to him.
 But I can listen, and I can visit with him.
 And for friends, sometimes that can be enough.
 During our trip, I nurse this romantic notion that he has felt pulled to this city that is still in the act of repairing itself, so that he can begin to find the elusive path to his own mending.
 On our last morning, my old friend and I say our goodbyes, and I tell him my theory, and ask him if it’s true.
 But he smiles and shakes his head no. No, he just loves New Orleans and wanted to visit.
 And he was glad he did.
 And maybe that can be enough, too.